 Venice in a day is still worth doing!

 “So now, thank God, Venice is no longer a mere word to me, an empty name, a state of mind which has so often alarmed me who am the mortal enemy of mere words.” – Johann Wolfgang von Goethe

-This is what happened to my brother recently and we did a mad tour around the city, seeing all the main sights.
-Despite the sometimes overwhelming summer tourist crowds we managed to give him a whistle stop tour of Venice, including many beautiful churches, bridges and canals.
-It helped that I’d visited Venice several times before.
+This is what happened to my brother recently and we did a mad tour around the city, experiencing all the best things to do in Venice.
+Despite the sometimes overwhelming summer Venice sightseeing crowds, we managed to give him a whistle stop tour of Venice, including many beautiful churches, bridges and canals.

 An emergency Venice walking tour

 If you have arrived in Venice by train or bus your entry point to the City of Bridges will be Piazzale Roma and this is where you should start your Venice walking tour.